ftrackhq/ftrack-application-launcher/doc/source/installing.rst

-reporting bugs
+Reporting bugs
 ==============

-If any bug is found please report to support[at]ftrack.com
+If any bug or issue is found please report to support[at]ftrack.com